Bahmni/bahmni-package/bahmni-docker/README.md

 In order to use the locally built images, update `OPENELIS_IMAGE_TAG` and `OPENELIS_DB_IMAGE_TAG` environment variables so that docker compose picks up local images.

 Note: Perform **Cleaning Application Data** before doing docker-compose up if neded.

+# Loading Additional Addons to Odoo
+When you want to load additional addons to Odoo instance, you can set the EXTRA_ADDONS_PATH with the directory that contains your modules.
+1. Set the path of your root directory of moduless
+2. Restart Odoo instance by running `docker-compose restart odoo`
+3. Logout and login to the application
+4. Navigate to `Settings` page in the web and enable Developer Mode
+5. Navigate to Apps page and Click on `Update Apps List`
+6. Your new module will be listed and you can install it.

+Note: Make sure the addons are compatible with Odoo v10.0